Learn the importance of using renewable energy this year and beyond.

 The answer is as simple as it is complex: It's important because without it, we will run out of ways to power our world.

 While this may sound a bit dramatic, it’s actually quite true.
-If we don’t start to replace the unsustainable methods we currently use to generate electricity, we will run out.
+If we don’t start to replace the unsustainable methods we currently use to generate electricity with more sustainable ones, we will run out.
 Many experts estimate that we could run out of fossil fuels within the next 100 years, and burning other materials for energy, such as our own trash and trees, will only be able to take us so far.

 What role does wind energy play?

 Wind energy is without a doubt one of the wonders of the renewable energy landscape.
-In fact, they're already being used all across the US — in 41 different states — and contributing a lot of clean energy to our nation's power grid.
+In fact, they're already being used all across the US and contributing a lot of clean energy to our nation's power grid.

 The best part is that the wind is always blowing somewhere, so wind power will never run out.
-And with the help of wind farms it's become one of the easiest ways to harness and deliver clean energy to people worldwide.
+And with the help of more and more wind farms being built, it's become one of the easiest ways to harness and deliver clean energy to people worldwide.
 Wind power also reduces carbon emissions and saves water.
 Because of wind farms, 103 billion gallons of water and 198 metric million tonnes of CO2 emissions were avoided in 2019 alone.
 And that's a big deal.

 Luckily, it's really easy to power your own home with wind energy and other clean sources.
-If you're interested in making the switch to clean energy, we know the perfect place for you to start — check out our page that tells you everything you'd ever want to know about switching to clean energy with Inspire today.
+If you're interested in supporting clean energy, we have the perfect place for you to start — check out our page to find out everything you'd ever want to know about signing up for a clean energy subscription with Inspire.

 Why is solar power important?